Olmsted Hall of Biological Sciences

 In laboratory settings, students might be investigating techniques of recombinant DNA technology (in Biology 106: Introduction to Biological Investigation), or studying the structure of orchids to understand how flowering plants and their insect pollinators have co-evolved (in Biology 208: Plant Structure and Diversity), or determining the oxygen-binding properties of hemoglobin (in Biology 228: Animal Physiology) or examining the reproductive allocation patterns of female gerbils (in Biology 340: Animal Behavior).

-For many questions the appropriate setting is in the field where students might be investigating the ecological mechanisms of succession or collecting and analyzing galls at Vassar's Ecological Preserve (in Biology 241: Ecology) or exploring freshwater, estuarine, and marine habitats (in Biology 356: Aquatic Ecology).
+For many questions, the appropriate setting is in the field where students might be investigating the ecological mechanisms of succession or collecting and analyzing galls at Vassar's Ecological Preserve (in Biology 241: Ecology) or exploring freshwater, estuarine, and marine habitats (in Biology 356: Aquatic Ecology).
 The Hudson Valley is rich in unique and important habitats that serve as field laboratories for our courses.
 The Hudson River, the Mohonk Preserve, and Vlei Bog are all regularly visited by students in field courses.

 Research activities and laboratory and field exercises are supported by modern instrumentation including high-speed and ultracentrifuges; UV-visible spectrophotometers; DNA and protein electrophoresis equipment; scintillation counter; high-speed video imaging system; digital imaging hardware; flow tank; bright field, dark field, phase contrast, fluorescence, and confocal microscopes; and networked computers.

-The Vassar Farm, located a short distance from the biology department, encompasses a 525-acre ecological preserve on which the Priscilla Bullitt Collins Field Station is located.
+The Vassar Farm, located a short distance from the Biology Department, encompasses a 525-acre ecological preserve on which the Priscilla Bullitt Collins Field Station is located.

 The field station, built in 1995, is used to study natural history, ecology, botany, and geology.
 It contains a library, classroom, laboratory, computers, and a modern weather station.
 The surrounding area offers a diversity of habitats including streams, wetlands, ponds, old-growth forest, and recently reclaimed farmland and meadows.

 The Phytotron in Olmsted Hall is a modern facility consisting of 12 controlled-environment growth chambers.
 Students and faculty conduct experiments in the facility to achieve control of temperature, light, and humidity and to replicate differences in these variables and determine their impact on plants and animals.
-In one ongoing experiment, Mike Kong '05 investigated the impact of a pathogen, and resistant and susceptible neighbors on fitness of different genotypes of Allium vineale (wild garlic).

 Greenhouse and Herbarium